maybeanerd/iu-tech-talk/slides.md

 <v-click>

-## It's also:
+## It also:
-- Open, decentralized social networking protocol
+- Defines an open federation protocol & behavior
 - Defines a client-server API
 - Defines federated server-to-server API
-- based on ActivityStreams
+- Is based on ActivityStreams

 </v-click>